micro-manager/micro-manager.github.io/_pages/NewportSMC.md

 </tr>
 </table>

-Please follow the SMC manual and instructions to conifigure the SMC controller(s) first.
+Please follow the SMC manual and instructions to configure the SMC controller(s) first.
 As of the 1.4.23 August 18 nightly build, the adapter can work with multiple SMC controllers.
 Set the RS485 address using the tools provided by Newport, and enter the RS485 as a